How to Improve Nurse Retention: 7 Tips to Get Started

 What Is Nurse Retention?

 Nurse retention refers to nurses who stay at their nursing jobs instead of leaving, which is referred to as turnover.
-Nurse retention programs are a priority focus for many nurse leaders and facility administrators.
+Healthcare employee retention programs are a priority focus for many nurse leaders and facility administrators.

-As you better understand why nurses leave, you can more effectively develop strategies and implement any necessary changes to improve nurse retention in your organization.
+As you better understand why nurses leave, you can more effectively develop strategies and implement any necessary changes to improve employee retention in your organization.

 Why Is Nurse Retention Important?